Solo Mining vs Pool Mining — Which Is More Profitable?

 The math says they have the same expected value.
 The experience says they're completely different sports.
 Real fee structures, real variance numbers, custody risks, tax implications — and a clear answer for every type of miner reading this.

-But the experience of those two miners over those 12 months is so different that they’re effectively playing different games.
-One had a steady, boring trickle.
-The other had stretches of nothing followed by a single jackpot moment.
+But the experience of those two miners is so different that they’re effectively playing different games.
+One had a steady, boring trickle; the other had stretches of nothing punctuated by a single jackpot.
 The math is the same.
 The psychology, the cash flow, the tax filing, and the failure modes are not.
+This guide covers all of it and ends with a clear recommendation for every kind of miner.

 The math: same expected value, opposite distribution